Four Traits of an Effective Site Manager

-At Ashley Cooper, our experienced Site Managers are required to handle a variety of projects across a range of industries, and manage large groups of contractors in doing so.
+At Ashley Cooper, our experienced managerial team are required to handle a variety of projects across a range of industries, and manage large groups of contractors in doing so.
 Here are four key traits which let our Site Managers be effective on site:

 A focus on the client’s needs

 A client’s project requirements differ depending on their vision for the project, and a great Site Manager is able to meet the needs of clients across a range of industries.
-The Site Manager is responsible for reporting work progress to the client and ensuring the work is progressing in a way the client is satisfied with.
-Our Site Managers also focus on minimising disruptions to a venue’s daily operations during a construction project, keeping clients happy by reducing the inconvenience of a refurbishment or renovation.
+They are responsible for reporting work progress to the client and ensuring the work is progressing in a way the client is satisfied with.
+Our staff also focus on minimising disruptions to a venue’s daily operations during a construction project, keeping clients happy by reducing the inconvenience of a refurbishment or renovation.